 - You have the option of full-day trips or half-day trips

-The tour starts at Camps Bay Beach before moving further down the Atlantic Coast towards Cape Point.
+Many of the tours start at Camps Bay Beach before moving further down the Atlantic Coast towards Cape Point.
 Sit back and enjoy the view as you travel along one of the country’s most beautiful roads, sandwiched between Table Mountain and some of the best beaches in Cape Town.

 The views never end en route to Cape Point.
-From Table Mountain’s 12 Apostles, over Chapman’s Peak Drive and past Misty Cliffs, you are absolutely spoilt with splendid scenery.
+From Table Mountain’s 12 Apostles, over Chapman’s Peak Drive, and past Misty Cliffs, you are absolutely spoiled with splendid scenery.
 Snap a shot of the rocky terrain cascading dramatically into the Atlantic Ocean.

-Once you reach Cape Point, you will have the chance to explore the Good Hope Nature Reserve on a Cape of Good Hope tour.
+Once you reach Cape Point, you will have the chance to explore the Good Hope Nature Reserve.
 A stop at Boulders Beach, made famous by the local penguin colony that calls it home, is essential.
-Get up close and personal with these rather cheeky critters.
+Get up close and personal with these rather cheeky birds.

-The tour will take you through the small yet culturally rich beach towns of Simon’s Town, Kalk Bay, and Muizenberg.
+The tours will take you through the small yet culturally rich beach towns of Simon’s Town, Kalk Bay, and Muizenberg.
 A stop in one of these towns, specifically Kalk Bay, should prove well worth your while.
-The streets are lined with quaint shops, restaurants and coffee shops.
+The streets are lined with quaint shops, restaurants, and coffee shops.

 Compare prices across the ticket providers below:

 This tour of the Cape is just as wonderful on a good winter’s day as it is any other time.
-In summer, it can get very hot, so be sure to bring a hat and sunscreen, and your costume if you’d like a dip in the cooling ocean.
+In summer, it can get very hot, so be sure to bring a hat, sunscreen, and your costume if you’d like a dip in the cooling ocean.

-The waiting lines for entrance into the National Parks are also usually much longer in the busier summer months.
-This is why we prefer spring and autumn when the weather is still lovely, but the crowds have gone.
+The waiting lines for entrance into the National Parks are also usually much longer in the busier summer months (November to February).
+This is why we prefer spring and autumn when the weather is still lovely but the crowds have gone.

-This Cape Town Peninsula half-day excursion will take you past the incredible pristine beaches of Clifton and Camps Bay, before continuing down the extraordinary road that sways along the scenic Twelve Apostles mountains and famous Chapman’s Peak drive.
+This Cape Town Peninsula half-day excursion will take you past the incredible pristine beaches of Clifton and Camps Bay.
+After this, you’ll continue down the extraordinary road that sways along the scenic Twelve Apostles mountains and the famous Chapman’s Peak drive.

 Stop to take some photos along the way before reaching the small fisherman’s town of Hout Bay.
 Take a stroll around the harbor, getting up close and personal with the seals that hang out there.

-Next, you’ll drive further along Chapman’s Peak drive, hugging the near-verticle face of the mountain in an incredible feat of engineering to travel through Noordhoek, seeing the famous long beach and spotting some horse riders on the journey to the Cape of Good Hope Nature Reserve.
+Next, you’ll drive further along Chapman’s Peak drive, hugging the near-vertical face of the mountain in an incredible feat of engineering to travel through Noordhoek.
+You’ll see the famous long beach and spend time spotting some horse riders on the journey to the Cape of Good Hope Nature Reserve.

 - Hotel pickup and drop-off